H.R. 2970: National Veterans Advocate Act of 2025

 6

-The bill authorizes $25,000,000 for each fiscal year from 2026 through 2030 to support the office, its staffing, outreach, reporting, casework systems, and other functions.
-It also requires the Secretary to conduct outreach to veterans receiving benefits so they know about the office and the help it can provide.
+The bill authorizes $25 million for each fiscal year from 2026 through 2030 to fund the office, its staff, reporting, and casework systems.
+It also requires the Secretary to actively reach out to veterans already getting benefits so they know the office exists and how to use it.

 Who benefits from H.R.
 2970?